activeadmin-plugins/active_admin_pagination/README.md

 Provides a pagination 'per page' interface for ActiveAdmin.
 It renders a sidebar section with a numeric select and modifies the Controller to use that 'per page' value.

+## :warning: Unmaintained :warning:

+Since [activeadmin/activeadmin#3815](https://github.com/activeadmin/activeadmin/pull/3815) ActiveAdmin has native support for 'per page' interface.
+So this gem is now deprecated and will no longer maintained!

 ## Installation

 Add this line to your application's Gemfile: